 Over the years we have often be told numerous times by readers that “Your content is great, but your site looks like it was designed by a sixth grader.”
 That was a fair criticism and one reluctantly taken to heart.

 But, we listened and have a wonderful announcement in that regard.

-The biggest news as we close out the year is that the Bottom Line Communications site is going to be completely re-designed by the area’s leading Web site design company Kansas City Website Design.
+The biggest news as we close out the year is that the Bottom Line Communications site is going to be completely re-designed by the area’s leading online marketing and Web site design company Kansas City Website Design.
 Owner Phil Singleton has already delivered mock-ups that are simply amazing.
 Stay tuned…

 Below is our annual end-of-the-year wrap-up items/thoughts/comments for 2011.
 If we missed anything send me a note.